romelo05/dMetrics-global-logistics-project/README.md

 # 📦 dMetrics Trade Intelligence Dashboard

 An interactive data science dashboard designed to extract, process, and visualize structured insights from international shipping records, using NLP techniques and machine learning models.
-This project focuses on trade activities involving Mexico and global stakeholders, aiming to support due diligence, supply chain intelligence, and compliance monitoring.

 ## 🧠 Project Goals